Cell Phones for VIP

 - Do not include with newspapers: phone books, junk mail, cardboard or magazines

-- Includes: catalogs, magazines, phone books and junk mail, paper-back or hardcover books (hardcover books should be kept separate unless you rip off hard covers in which case the hard cover will go with cardboard).
+- Includes: office paper, catalogs, magazines, phone books and junk mail, paper-back or hardcover books (hardcover books should be kept separate unless you rip off hard covers in which case the hard cover will go with cardboard).

 - Tie with heavy string or twine separately from newspaper.